mavlink/MAVSDK-docs/en/guide/offboard.md

 # Offboard Control

-The [Offboard](../api_reference/classdronecode__sdk_1_1_offboard.md) module provides a simple API for controlling the vehicle using velocity and yaw setpoints.
+The [Offboard](../api_reference/classdronecode__sdk_1_1_offboard.md) SDK plugin provides a simple API for controlling the vehicle using velocity and yaw setpoints.
 It is useful for tasks requiring direct control from a companion computer; for example to implement collision avoidance.

 > **Note** The API uses the PX4 [Offboard flight mode](https://docs.px4.io/en/flight_modes/offboard.html).
 The class can only be used with copter and VTOL vehicles (not fixed wing - a PX4 limitation) and currently only supports *velocity setpoint commands* (PX4 additionally supports position and thrust setpoints).

 Client code must specify a setpoint before starting *Offboard mode*.
-DroneCore automatically resends setpoints at 20Hz (PX4 requires that setpoints are minimally resent at 2Hz).
+The Offboard plugin automatically resends setpoints at 20Hz (PX4 requires that setpoints are minimally resent at 2Hz).
 If more precise control is required, clients can call the setpoint methods at whatever rate is required.

 ## Create the Plugin

-> **Tip** `Offboard` objects are created in the same way as other DroneCore plugins.
+> **Tip** `Offboard` objects are created in the same way as other SDK plugins.
   General instructions are provided in the topic: [Using Plugins](../guide/using_plugins.md).

 The main steps are:

 1. Link the plugin library into your application.
    Do this by adding `dronecore_offboard` to the `target_link_libraries` section of the app's *cmake* build definition file

    ```cmake
    target_link_libraries(your_application_name